tomato42/tls13-spec/draft-ietf-tls-tls13.md

 ####  Client Key Share

-The ClientKeyShare extension MUST be provided by the client if it offers any cipher suites that involve asymmetric (currently DHE or ECDHE) key exchange.
+The ClientKeyShare extension MUST be provided by the client if it offers any cipher suites that involve non-PSK (currently DHE or ECDHE) key exchange.
 It contains the client's cryptographic parameters for zero or more key establishment methods.